Menopause Living: a conversation with Dr. Shema Tariq

 Dr. Tariq is at University College London in the Centre for Clinical Research in Infection and Sexual Health where she continues her research in improving the health outcomes of women, particularly those with HIV.

-Following is our conversation with Dr. Tariq on her continuing research and how findings that apply to women with HIV who are in menopause may also apply to women with other chronic conditions like diabetes.
+Following is our conversation with Dr. Tariq on her continuing research and how findings that apply to women with HIV who are in menopause may also apply to women with diabetes and other chronic conditions.

 Can you describe for us your research and why you decided to focus on this group for study?